opensciencegrid/docker-osg-build/README.md

 packages you're building.
 Similarly, if you're building packages from a Git repo, your `.git` directory must be inside `<work-dir>`.

-`initbuilder` will start a Docker container named `osgbuilder`.
-In case Docker gets shut down, or the container gets turned off for some other reason, run `docker start osgbuilder` to start the container back up.
+`initbuilder` will start a Docker container named `osg-build`.
+In case Docker gets shut down, or the container gets turned off for some other reason, run `docker start osg-build` to start the container back up.

 Using the tools